 Application Packages in Declarative Sharing in the Native Application Framework

 As a provider, you create an application package to bundle your data content and notebooks into a Declarative Native App.
-This topic explains what an application package is and describes the high-level steps to create one, from creating the initial package to adding your manifest and notebook files.
+This topic explains what an app package is and describes the high-level steps to create one, from creating the initial package to adding your manifest and notebook files.

 Create an application package